Beerman84/miniSaas/README.md

 http://localhost:5173
 ```

-## Demo Account
+## Authentication
-The database includes a demo user:
+The application includes JWT-based authentication.
+A demo account is included in the seed database:
 ```text
 Username: admin
 Password: cielito!1984
 ```

-The password is stored as a bcrypt hash in the database dump.